henrywhitaker3/crog/README.md

 1. Download the latest deb for your system from the [releases](https://github.com/henrywhitaker3/crog/releases) page.
 2. Install the package: `sudo dpkg -i <name>.deb`
-3. Add your checks to `/etc/crog/crog.yaml`
+3. Add your actions to `/etc/crog/crog.yaml`
 4. Start the service `sudo systemctl start crog.service`
 5. Enable the service to start on boot: `sudo systemctl enable crog.service`